tilburgsciencehub/website/content/building-blocks/develop-your-coding-skills/learn-to-code/learn-bash-commands.md

 Open the Terminal by going into your Applications folder, and then into your Utilities folder, and then double clicking on the Terminal icon.
 Alternatively, you can use Spotlight to search for the program (e.g., Cmd + Space).

 ### Print Working Directory
 To see the full path for your working directory, you can use the `pwd` command, which stands for print working directory.

 ![terminal_pwd](../images/terminal_pwd.gif)

 ### List Files
-Unlike the grapical user interface, you cannot see what other directories or files are present just by being in a particular directory.
+Unlike the graphical user interface, you cannot see what other directories or files are present just by being in a particular directory.
 You have to explicitly tell your computer to list them for you using the `ls` command.

 ![terminal_ls](../images/terminal_ls.gif)